 Introduction to the Ecovacs T8 AIVI and Roborock S6 MaxV

-Robot vacuums into three main categories.
+Robot vacuums are divided into three main categories.
 First are the cheap robots that use laser sensors to help them avoid furniture and other objects.
 These options often utilize a random algorithm, so it just pinballs around.